seamusdemora/PiFormulae/FilesystemConversionFromExt4ToBtrfs.md

 ## Converting ext4 to btrfs Filesystem & Related Matters

-If you're interested in trying the `btrfs` filesystem (as an alternative to `ext4`) on your Raspberry Pi, you've come to the right place.
+If you're interested in trying the `btrfs` filesystem (as an alternative to `ext4`) on your Raspberry Pi, you've come to ~~the right~~ ***some*** place.
 This procedure assumes your system is running the ***trixie*** release of RPi OS.
 If you're running another OS, you're welcome to ***try*** this procedure, but please keep in mind that it was written for RPi OS 'trixie' running on RPi hardware.
 FWIW, the "target" system hardware here is an [RPi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), but the conversion procedure should work for any system.

 Let's get to it...
 As currently written this procedure uses two (2) RPis.
 However, it's also *"do-able"* on a single system.
 I have done this *`btrfs` conversion* by creating new partitions on a 2nd SD card, and using `rsync` to copy from the original `ext4` *source* SD.
 An alternative to that approach is to use the `btrfs-convert` utility (p/o the `btrfs-progs` package) on the un-mounted  `ext4` *source* partition.
 I've elected not to include that alternative here, but if you're interested, let me know; I'll clean it up and post it here.